-GENERAL REQUIRMENTS for ENDORSEMENT
+GENERAL REQUIREMENTS for ENDORSEMENT

-- 1. Except as noted below, applicants for endorsement must be elders or deacons in full connection, provisional members of the annual conference (elder or deacon), associate clergy members of the annual conference or licensed local pastors. - 2.
-Applicants must intend to secure an appointable position in the endorsed setting. - 3.
-The applicant's bishop must be willing to appoint the applicant to the requested setting if suitable employment is found. - 4.
-Provisional members and licensed local pastors must receive the permission of their bishops to be appointed to ministries outside the bounds of the annual conference. - 5.
-Full or provisional deacons must receive their bishop's approval to provide the sacraments in the requested setting when the position requires sacramental authority. - 6.
-The applicant must be interviewed by a committee of experienced peers.
-At a minimum, the interview must address the following questions, with the applicant's response noted in the panel's written recommendation. - a.
+1. Except as noted below, applicants for endorsement must be elders or deacons in full connection, provisional members of the annual conference (elder or deacon), associate clergy members of the annual conference or licensed local pastors.

+2. Applicants must intend to secure an appointable position in the endorsed setting.

+3. The applicant's bishop must be willing to appoint the applicant to the requested setting if suitable employment is found.

+4. Provisional members and licensed local pastors must receive the permission of their bishops to be appointed to ministries outside the bounds of the annual conference.

+5. The applicant must be interviewed by a committee of experienced peers.
+At a minimum, the interview must address the following questions, with the applicant's response noted in the panel's written recommendation.

+- a.
 How have you identified and addressed areas where you need to grow in your personal and professional life? - b.
-How do you see your ministry in this setting as an extension of the church's mission in the world? - 7.
+How do you see your ministry in this setting as an extension of the church's mission in the world? - c.
+How do you understand this ministry to be grounded in our Wesleyan theology and our work and mission as the United Methodist Church? - 6.
 The applicant must receive the approval of the Endorsing Committee.